bmsrk/TSInvoiceGenerator/cli/README.md

 The binary can be distributed and run without requiring Bun or Node.js to be installed.

+## Exporting PDF from the CLI

+You can export an invoice to a PDF from the TUI.
+When viewing invoice details, choose `Export to PDF` and the CLI will attempt to:

+- Run `wkhtmltopdf` if it is available on your PATH, piping the generated HTML to wkhtmltopdf and writing a PDF file.
+- If `wkhtmltopdf` is not installed or fails, the CLI will save a fallback HTML file (same base name but with .html) that you can convert locally with any HTML→PDF tool (or use the server's API PDF endpoint if you have the API running).

+Tip: For the highest-quality PDF output prefer installing `wkhtmltopdf` on your system.
+On many Linux distributions you can use the package manager; on macOS use Homebrew; on Windows download the official executable from https://wkhtmltopdf.org/.

 ## Development

 The entire CLI is in a single file (`index.ts`) for simplicity: